 Season to taste with additional salt, and then divide among bowls.
 Top with savory granola and additional freshly cracked pepper if desired before serving.

-If you prefer to toss some of the granola with the greens, just make sure you serve the salad immediately, as the granola will get soggy if it sits for too long.
+If you prefer to toss some of the granola with the greens, just make sure you serve the salad immediately, as the granola will get soggy and the greens will wilt if it sits for too long.

 Lots of Lemony Love